 Parent page: Load/Performance Testing with NeoLoad

-Note, that “Shared Containers” are actually reusable units, same way as functions in a function library.
+I keep reviewing NeoLoad Containers, this reusable units, serving the same way as functions in a function library.